 Our fiscal year is the 52 or 53-week period ending on the Thursday closest to August 31.
 Fiscal year 2020 contains 53 weeks and the fourth quarter of 2020 will contain 14 weeks.
+The first quarters of fiscal 2020 and 2019 each contained 13 weeks.
 All period references are to our fiscal periods unless otherwise indicated.
 These interim financial statements should be read in conjunction with the consolidated financial statements and accompanying notes included in our Annual Report on Form 10-K for the year ended August 29, 2019.